4/25/2025

 Woody Lay

-Got it.
-Appreciate that.
-And then maybe shifting over to deposit costs, I mean, it was it was a really strong quarter with deposit costs moving lower.
-Do you think there's capacity to move that lower and correspondingly, do you think the NIM can can see some improvement?
+uh some of the some of the positive migration and classifieds was just a series of kind of smaller credits that migrated nothing nothing of consequence there got it i appreciate that um and then maybe shifting over to deposit costs i mean it was it was a really strong quarter with deposit costs moving lower do you think there's capacity to move that lower and correspondingly do you think the the NIM can see some improvement?

 speaker